There are advantages and disadvantages of different types of surgery for early breast cancer.

 - you have permanent removal of your breast

-- if you have breast reconstruction it can take some months to recover
+- if you have breast reconstruction the surgery takes longer and it can take some months to recover

 - if you don't have reconstruction you might need to wear an external breast shape (prosthesis)